denischertkov/training/sms2telegram/readme.md

 This script can be used as a handler for [SMS Server Tools](http://smstools3.kekekasvi.com/) (smstools Linux package) for forwarding all incoming SMS to Telegram.

+I found a detailed description of the installation [here](https://medium.com/@MichaelMarner/sending-receiving-sms-on-linux-acf7610e2d2).
+Also can be helpful.

 Instructions
 ============
 Create the telegram bot according to the [Telegram Bot guide](https://core.telegram.org/bots#how-do-i-create-a-bot).